jabhinav/Reinforcement-Learning-for-Program-Synthesis/README.md

 * **max_decoding_steps**: Indicates for how many maximum number of time-steps, we are allowing decoding of program.
 * **cuda_device**: To choose between CPU/GPU.
 For CPU, use -1 and for GPU, use 0.
 Mulit-GPU training currently not supported.

-* Optimisation based parameters (Do not set shuffle to `true`.
+* Optimisation-based parameters (Do not set shuffle to `true`.
 Model is sensitive to order of training samples, they appear in):

    ```json
       "trainer": {